CopernicaMarketingSoftware/Documentation/SMTPeter/statistics.md

 in the URL to a hostname that points to the SMTPeter web servers.
 By default, we use "clicks.smtpeter.com" for this.

-However, we recommend that you go to the dashboard and configure a different click domain instead.
+However, we recommend that you go to your dashboard and configure a different click domain instead.
 To make your email campaigns more successful, you can better use a click domain like "specialoffers.yourcompanyname.com".
 The receivers of your messages will then already see your domain when they